 Get outside and avoid too much technology

 I sound like a broken record as I repeatedly emphasize to clients, Instagram followers and loved ones how healing nature is.
-I’ve always felt called to the outdoors and feel 100x happier when I’m able to squeeze in a run or walk on the trail here in Austin.
+I’ve always felt called to the outdoors and feel 100x happier when I’m able to squeeze in a run or walk with my dog.

 But don’t just take my word for it – research in a growing scientific field called ecotherapy has shown a strong connection between time spent in nature and reduced stress, anxiety and depression.

 On the other hand, too much use of technology can increase stress and anxiety, so working to limit screen time and prioritize more outdoor time can significantly boost both mood and mindset.

 While this might been counterintuitive to many of the messages above, I don’t think that planning and getting prepared is a bad thing – on the contrary actually!

 Much of our Sunday anxiety comes from feeling unprepared for the coming week but not doing anything about it.
 If we can instead use these feelings as fuel to be proactive, that’s another story.

 I personally take a little time on Sundays to look at my upcoming meetings, events and goals for the week and make lists of:

 Once this is accomplished, I’ll try to set these lists and my planner aside, knowing I’ve done all that I can for the time being.
 And then come Monday morning, I’m not starting from scratch with no idea what’s to come and where to begin.

 Beating the Sunday scaries can often be easier said than done, but I always want y’all to know that you are NOT alone.
 These feelings and emotions are normal but likewise don’t have to determine the quality of your weekend.
 Instead, work to implement these methods above to ease the stress and set yourself up for success!